 But because it used to be possible, rumors persist that it may still be possible to listen to cell phone calls with a scanner.

 I clung to an ancient analog cell phone long after it was cool, just because it was more reliable and it sounded better.
 Early digital cell phones sounded terrible.
 Besides, if someone wanted to listen to me walking someone through connecting tape drives to Windows servers, maybe they’d learn something.
 But eventually the industry moved to all-digital cellular networks because it allowed other things, like Internet on our phones.
 We take that for granted now.

 That means it’s digital, and it’s encrypted.
 Encryption is just scrambling a message so only the person on the receiving end can descramble it.
 That means your neighbor can’t listen to your cell phone calls with a police scanner anymore.
 Listening to cell phone conversations is certainly possible, but it requires more expensive equipment and a much higher degree of skill than using a police scanner.
-Use of Stingray devices by local law enforcement is controversial because it allows them to listen to phone conversations without a search warrant.
-Since I work in computer security and my clients’ security issues are none of the police’s business, I try to use teleconferencing apps like Skype and Zoom to discuss sensitive information.

 The biggest telltale sign of the neighborhood mad scientist trying to listen to your calls would be your mobile phone degrading to 3G or 2G or lower, which have weaker encryption that they probably can break.
 But this is more the stuff of theory than practicality, due to the cost involved.